The Form and Description of Shiva As Per Hindu Scriptures

 Through Shakti, the entirety of the cosmos is realized as the very form of the attributeless, formless Shiva.

-In Shaiva Tantra, Sadashiva is verily seen formless, beyond attributes.
+In Shaiva Tantra, Sadashiva is verily seen beyond form, beyond attributes.
 We condense Him to a form as a facilitation to our worship and rituals.

 kṣityādikuṭilāprānta mantrasimhāsana sthitam